ropeck/wemo/README.md

 the wemo devices directly.
 The lights change state instantly when the button is pressed.

+## Shake to Turn On

+IF you accidentally turn off the lights, it's nice to be able to turn them on again.
+I thought about making a long press or double click detection, or maybe use the directional buttons in some way.
+Then I realized the internet button has an acceleratometer too.
+Using that device, you can measure if the button is tilted accurately.
+You can also tell if it's been shaken.

+The code looks at the measurements in each loop and if the difference is too high, it sends the turn on codes to the wemo lights.

 # Materials
   * internet button
   * wemo switches